yahoo/OneMobileSDK-releases-android/SDK CHANGELOG.md

 Unreleased
 ----------
+- Splitted usage of content and ad pause play
 - Ad playback hungs when user click on ad video without ClickThrough
 - Wrong ac param in video-stats.gif if vpaid ad was played
 - Added isVPAIDAllowed parsing